republik/plattform/src/components/CommentTree/docs.md

 A discussion is logically a tree structure, but is displayed more like a list.
 This is so that we can display a sequence of direct replies without increasing indentation.

 Each comment is shown as a full-width div, with an appropriate number of vertical bars on its left to indicate its depth (`visualDepth`).
 Additional amount of left padding an be added with the `otherChild` flag.
-Below are three examples with varying visual depths, the last one has the `otherChild` flag set to true.

 ```react|noSource,span-3,plain
 <Row t={t} comment={comments.comment1} visualDepth={2} />